 Contactless Drop-off of goods for sale – by appointment

 We receive goods at Abbeys Burwood by appointment only.
 Booking times are available on Tuesdays and Wednesdays 9am to 4.30pm, Fridays 9am – 12pm and Saturdays 9am to 3.30pm.

 Here’s how it works:

 Send us pictures of your items by email or text or use the appraisal form here.

 or Phone us on 0488 118 190 for an initial discussion – we’re available 7 days

 We’ll contact you to discuss which items are suitable, advise of likely auction value and confirm your drop-off appointment.
 At this time we’ll take all of the information needed to ensure that the drop-off can be quick and contactless.
 This will include your contact details and bank account for payment of proceeds.

 You will receive an email confirmation including your appointment time, Vendor Reference number and drop off instructions.

 Proceed to the rear of the building (via Alexander Drive) and place your goods in the allocated drop-of zone.
-We will have your receipt ready.
+Please ensure you have your vendor reference number with you.
 NOTE: This process will be contactless – this means that goods will not be inspected or itemised at the time of drop-off – we will sort your items and prepare a more detailed inventory prior to sale.

 For current vendors